Webinar: The Helper’s Journey - Empathy, Compassion, and the Challenge of Caring in a Challenging Time

 This webinar is presented by the TAPS Institute for Hope and Healing®.

 Dr. Larson is a Professor of Counseling Psychology at Santa Clara University, where he directs graduate studies in Health Psychology.
 A clinician and researcher, he is a Fulbright Scholar, a Fellow in the American Psychological Association, and member of the International Work Group on Death Dying and Bereavement.
 His recent book, The Helper's Journey: Empathy, Compassion, and the Challenge of Caring, received a Book of the Year award in the hospice and palliative care category from the American Journal of Nursing.
 He was Senior Editor and a contributing author for Finding Our Way: Living with Dying in America, the Robert Wood Johnson funded national newspaper series that reached 7 million Americans.
 His scholarly publications on grief and loss, grief counseling, stress and stress management in health professionals, and self-concealment and secrets are widely cited, both in the scientific literature and in the popular media.
 Dr. Larson is a frequent keynote speaker at national and international conferences and received the Association for Death Education and Counseling Death Educator Award in 2016, and was honored as honored as an Innovator of Hospice and Palliative Care by the National Hospice Foundation in 2018.

-Continuing education credit (1.5 hours) is available from a variety of professional boards for $25 per certificate.
-Instructions for obtaining CE credit will be provided at the end of the program.
+Continuing education (1.5 hours) is available for a variety of boards through the TAPS Institute for Hope and Healing® for $25 per certificate.
+More information is available on the program information and board approvals list (PDF).
+Instructions for obtaining your certificate will be provided at the end of the webinar.

 About the TAPS Institute for Hope and Healing®